Densus Church: Probably the Oldest Church in Romania

-The first documentary attestation of the church was done in 1360, but there are lots of suppositions that indicate the monument to be older, adding more mystery to its unknown origins.
-According to some of these theories, the church was constructed on the place of an ancient temple dedicated to the God of Mars or on the place of a mausoleum of worship for general Longinus Maximus who was killed by the Dacians.
+The first documentary mention of the church dates from 1360, but there are many suppositions that indicate the monument to be older, adding more mystery to its unknown origins.
+According to some of these theories, the church was built on the place of an ancient temple dedicated to the God of Mars or on the place of a mausoleum of worship for general Longinus Maximus who was killed by the Dacians.
 One of the most interesting stories about this church is that it was originally a Roman pagan temple from the 4th century.
-This theory places Densus as the oldest church in Romania, partially based on the fact that the altar is placed south and not east like in other Christian churches.
+This theory places Densus as the oldest church in Romania, partially based on the fact that the altar is placed south and not east like in typical Christian churches.
 True or not, this small church sure seems from another world.

 Byzantine style mixed with Roman columns

 Its unique architecture makes the church of Densus one of the most beautiful in Romania.
-The church is built in a Byzantine style, 30 meters long and 18 meters wide, and its walls are done from bricks, columns and statues from Sarmizegetusa Ulpia Traiana, the ancient roman capital of the Dacian Kingdom.
-The pro-nave is surrounded by four columns made of tombstones and even the rooftop is also made of stone, the main construction material.
+The church is built in a Byzantine style, 30 meters long and 18 meters wide, and its walls are done from bricks, columns and statues from Ulpia Traiana Sarmizegetusa, the ancient Roman capital of the conquered Dacian Kingdom.
+The narthex is surrounded by four columns made of tombstones and even the rooftop is made of stone, the main construction material.

-The monument also conserves the original interior mural paintings dating from 1443, including the painting of Baby Jesus dressed in a national Romanian costume, an unconventional image for an Orthodox church, and another reason why Densus is a church like no other in the Romanian space.
+The monument also preserves partially the paintings dating from 1443, including a representation of Baby Jesus dressed in a national Romanian costume, an unconventional image for an Orthodox church, another reason why Densus is a church like no other in the Romanian space.

 The old churches of Sintamaria Orlea and Prislop are also more than worth a visit if you’re interested in the religious tradition of the region.